• Skip to primary navigation

 Labeled ingredients to make a blood orange margarita.

-The ingredients for a Blood Orange Margarita are pretty straight forward.
+The ingredients for a Blood Orange Margarita are pretty straightforward.
 Tequila, Triple Sec and lime are commonly found in this type of drink.

 The Blood Oranges bring a citrus note, plus a little bit of sweetness that is quite lovely and delicious to drink.